 Someone used this analogy to describe how mRNA works.
-Let’s say you have a book that represents the genetic code (lots of people describe our genetic code as the official manual of our individual person).
+Let’s say you have a book that represents the genetic code (lots of people describe our genetic code as the official manual of our self).
 You then scan that book in a copy machine, and now you have a bunch of papers that are an image of the original book.
 The copy does not change the original book.
 It can’t.

-The mRNA from the mRNA vaccines do not interact with your DNA in any way.
+The mRNA from the mRNA vaccines does not interact with your DNA in any way.
 They cause the ribosome to produce the S-protein antigen, and that’s it.
 Once some copies of the molecule of S-protein are produced at the ribosome from one strand of mRNA from the vaccine, that mRNA strand is broken down into individual nucleotides to be reused by the cell.
 And in case you were wondering, RNA nucleotides are the same whether they’re manufactured by cells or in a test tube.
 They are molecularly exactly alike.